peaceknight05/warbler-dictionaries/README.md

 # Warbler Theory

 My personal stenography dictionaries for use with Plover CAT software.
 Based off of Lapwing Theory and fully backward-compatible with Lapwing rules with a few additional rules for briefs sprinkled on top of it.
 Adds a large amount of British pronunciations and certain spelling variants not included in `lapwing-uk-additions`.
+Intended for use on top of Lapwing's dictionaries.

 ## Additions